meaghant/final_project/README.md

 ### Topic

 Although early childhood education plays a tremendously important role in shaping a child's academic and social development, there are a number of factors outside the classroom that have a major influence on children's academic and behavioral development.
 I was most interested in these non-school factors.
-I examined three non-school factors: number of books in the home, maternal education level, and family income level, and compared their effects on two outcome variables: literacy and social development.
+I examined four non-school factors: number of books in the home, number of days read to per week, maternal education level, and family income level, and compared their effects on two outcome variables: literacy and social development.

 ### Background